 Most of what is known about sculpin population structure comes from research in streams; however, slimy sculpins are also a common benthic species in deep lakes.
 In streams, sculpins are considered to be a relatively inactive species, moving only small distances and characteristically have high levels of genetic structure.
 We examined population genetic structure of slimy sculpin (Cottus cognatus) across multiple barriers and over distances up to 227 km in Lake Champlain (USA, Canada) and Lake Ontario (USA, Canada) to determine if lake populations of sculpin are also highly structured.
 We predicted that slimy sculpin populations in Lake Champlain would be structured by six causeways as well as by distance, Lake Ontario populations woud be structured only by distance, and differences between the lakes would be large relative to within-lake differences.
 We examined microsatellite variation among 200 slimy sculpins from Lake Champlain and 48 slimy sculpins from Lake Ontario to evaluate patterns of population connectivity and structure.
 There was no indication of population sub-structuring within either lake but sculpin were genetically distinct between lakes.
 We conclude that there is a single, panmictic population of sculpin present in Lake Champlain and another potentially panmictic population in Lake Ontario, with no indication of genetic isolation by distance.
 Our results contrast with data from sculpin in streams, suggesting distance and habitat fragmentation exert little influence on population connectivity of benthic fish in lakes.

 Introduction

-Broad genetic patterns across a species’ range generally result from large, historic, and extrinsic factors such as physical isolation due to glaciation or changes in climate (Hewitt, 1996; Petit et al., 2003).
-However, genetic structure of populations on smaller, more contemporary scales, are often the result of small changes in the environment, including loss of suitable habitat and habitat fragmentation.
+Patterns of genetic variation across a species’ range generally result from historic, extrinsic factors such as physical isolation due to glaciation or changes in climate (Hewitt, 1996; Petit et al., 2003), whereas genetic structure of populations across smaller spatial scales are often the result of contemporary environmental conditions like habitat availability or fragmentation.
 Among freshwater aquatic habitats, lotic waters are particularly susceptible to anthropogenic change (e.g., channelizing, siltation, dewatering) and fragmention (e.g., construction of dams, weirs, and roads with poorly placed culverts; Templeton, Shaw, Routman, & Davis, 1990; Dynesius & Nilsson, 1994; Ligon, Dietrich, & Trush, 1995; Graf, 1999).
 The combination of the naturally complex structure of lotic systems with high amounts of anthropogenic disturbance often leads to high levels of population isolation and genetic structure of species living in streams and rivers (e.g., Bessert & Orti, 2008; Gouskov & Vorburger, 2016).
 In contrast, large lentic systems often have less habitat complexity, especially offshore lake regions, and little habitat fragmentation.
-Understanding how environmental heterogeneity impacts genetic structure can be key to describing and understanding recent evolutionary change and species’ vulnerability to anthropogentic alterations.
+Understanding how environmental heterogeneity in lakes may influence population genetic structure is nonetheless central to understanding recent evolutionary change and species’ vulnerability to anthropogenic alterations.

-Many fish species inhabit both lentic and lotic habitats successfully despite differences in flow, habitat complexity, connectivity, and habitat predictability between these habitat types (Ryder & Pesendorfer, 1989).
-However, lentic and lotic populations of the same fish species can differ in dispersal and genetic structure, and are often genetically distinct from one another.

-For example, comparable patterns of genetic differentiation have been found between lentic and lotic populations of sticklebacks and cyprinids (McKinnon & Rundle, 2002; Collin & Fumagalli, 2011).
-Home ranges of 21 fish species in lakes were found to be 19 – 23 times larger than 25 fish species in rivers by Minns (1995), indicating movement patterns also differ between lotic and lentic habitats.
+Determining relationships between environmental and genetic variation is particularly important for fish species that inhabit both lentic and lotic habitats, despite differences in flow, habitat complexity, connectivity, and habitat predictability (Ryder & Pesendorfer, 1989).
+Lentic and lotic populations of the same fish species can differ in dispersal and genetic structure, and are often genetically distinct from one another.
+For example, home ranges of 21 fish species in lakes were found to be 19 – 23 times larger than 25 fish species in rivers by Minns (1995), indicating movement patterns differ between lotic and lentic habitats.
+Additionally, patterns of genetic differentiation have been found between lentic and lotic populations of sticklebacks and cyprinids (McKinnon & Rundle, 2002; Collin & Fumagalli, 2011).